neocolmartin/docs/articles/multifactor-authentication/guardian/admin-guide.md

 Guardian, and other types of MFA, can be disabled from the [Multi-factor Auth](${manage_url}/#/guardian) section of the dashboard.
 Toggle the button to disabled for the type of MFA you wish to turn off.
 A confirmation popup will appear.

 By disabling a type of MFA, you will un-enroll all your current users of that type of MFA.
-They will be asked to re-enroll next time they try to login.
+If you have the other type of MFA enabled, or if you re-enable MFA at a later time, your users will be asked to re-enroll next time they try to login.
 This action cannot be reverted.